Wavelyio/wavely-docs/docs/webhooks/call-cdr.md

 # Call CDR

-This webhook details the call usage of sim card, i.e. between who and for how long the call lasted.
+This webhook details the call usage of SIM card, i.e. between who and for how long the call lasted.

 ## Payload